 $135,000 is not chump change, but everything is relative in finance.
 Accepting the job would mean cutting out consulting activity and taking another large pay cut.

 Logically, taking a 50%+ pay cut is probably not a financially wise decision in the near term.
 But in the long-term, who knows?
 I was more curious to get to know the CEO.
 I wanted to understand his business model, and see if we could build a business relationship.
 Besides, I love to negotiate and share all these interesting stories with all of you!

 If I really want to pivot into a different industry, I need to take a cut.
 The same goes for most people.
 Nobody is going to hire someone with no experience, who they don't know, for the same bucks, no matter how well you've performed elsewhere.

-Through this particular job hunt process, I was able to not only write a post that might help overqualified people win a job they desire, but also figure out where my own pay cut limitations lie.
+Through this particular job hunt process, I was able to write a post that might help overqualified people win a job they desire.
+In addition, I figured out where my own pay cut limitations lie.
 The idea of joining an exciting new company is interesting, but the economics have to be reasonable.

-Main point: Just like how you don't know your true risk tolerance until you start losing money in a bear market, you don't really know how much less you are willing to “work for your passion” until you're faced with making a very real decision.
+Main point: You don't know your true risk tolerance until you start losing money in a bear market.
+In addition, you don't really know how much less you are willing to “work for your passion” until you're faced with making a very real decision.

 It would be nice to go straight to the corner office in everything we want to do.
 Unfortunately, we've got to pay our dues.
 But once you've made some sacrifices, you'll appreciate it so much more when you finally reach the top.
-Just remember than when it’s finally time to leave, negotiate a severance package and walk away with a nice fortune.
+Be willing to put in the effort and get excited about changing jobs!